Netherlands expat salary negotiation and benefits guide (2026)

 Your action steps:

-- Research salary ranges (Glassdoor, PayScale, Intermediair)
+- Research salary ranges (Glassdoor, PayScale, Intermediair Salariskompas)

-- Anchor high based on research
+- Anchor high based on market data, not personal needs

-- Negotiate total compensation, not just base
+- Negotiate total compensation, not just base salary

 - Get everything in writing before accepting

-You've got this.
-The Netherlands values directness – be professional, be prepared, and advocate for your worth.
+The Netherlands values directness - be professional, be prepared, and advocate for your worth.

 How do I negotiate salary in the Netherlands?